 Towards the end of the twentieth century parents began to restrict the independent mobility of children because of traffic safety concerns.
 More people began to travel greater distances due to continuing urban development thus increasing car traffic and fear of involvement in traffic crashes (Daschütz, 2006).
 In the 1970s in Germany, 92% of children aged between 6 and 13 years walked to school on their own or together with classmates.
-By 2000, the number had dropped by 40% to 52% (see Figure 2, Funk & Fassmann, 2002).
+By 2000, the number had dropped by 40% to 52% (see Figure 4, Funk & Fassmann, 2002).
 Data from Great Britain confirms the decreasing number of unaccompanied school journeys due to increasing traffic safety concerns.
-In 1971, 80% of children went to school unaccompanied but by 1990 this number had reduced to 15% (Limbourg, 2008).
+The number of primary school children in England who walked to school dropped from 1971 to 1990 from 81% to 63%, while the number of chauffeured children increased from 9% to 34% among school children.
+20 years later (2010) still 60% of the English primary school children walked to school and 30 % were chauffeured, but the share of children who are accompanied on their school trips, whether as pedestrians or as users of other modes of transport, has increased from 64% in 1990 up to 77% in 2010 (Shaw et al. 2013).

-Figure 3: Unaccompanied school trips of 6 to 7 year old children between 1976 - 2000
+Figure 4: Unaccompanied school trips of 6 to 7 year old children between 1976 - 2000